Non-Euclidean Contraction Theory for Monotone and Positive Systems

-\begin{remark}[Comparison with the literature] Compared to the framework in~\cite{BSR-CMK-SRW:10}, our Theorem~\ref{thm:ISS-interconnection-1} does not assume that the comparison system described by $g$ is monotone.
-As a result, contrary to the existing small-gain theorems (see~\cite{SND-BSR-FRW:10,BSR-CMK-SRW:10}), Theorem~\ref{thm:ISS-interconnection-1} can take into account both the inhibitory and excitatory nature of the interactions between the subsystems. \oprocend \end{remark}
+\item Compared to the classical comparison results (see~\cite{AAM-AYO:90,SGN-WMH:06,BSR-CMK-SRW:10}), Proposition~\ref{thm:ISS-interconnection-1} does not require monotonicity of the comparison system.
+Instead Proposition~\ref{thm:ISS-interconnection-1} is based on comparing the interconnected system with a positive comparison system.
+As a result, contrary to the existing small-gain theorems (see~\cite{SND-BSR-FRW:10,BSR-CMK-SRW:10}), Proposition~\ref{thm:ISS-interconnection-1} can take into account both the inhibitory and excitatory nature of the interactions between the subsystems.
+The next example illustrates this point in more detail.\oprocend \end{enumerate} \end{remark}